CraftAcademyLabs/ca_course/week7/bmi_calculator_react/01_react_bmi.md

 ```
 ## Wrap up

-At this point you should have a fully functional but unstyled BMI Calculator.
+At this point, you should have a fully functional but unstyled BMI Calculator.
 This is a good opportunity for you to do enhance your styling skills within a react application.